 Never use hot water as this will shrink your knit, and be wary of the warm cycle on some machines as they can often run too hot.

-Rinse the garment well, squeeze out excess water and dry flat to prevent stretching or distortion.
+Rinse the garment well, squeeze out excess water and dry flat to prevent stretching.
 You may need to gently stretch your jumper back into shape.
 Gently!
 Do not tumble dry or your garment will shrink.

 Don't dry your garment in direct sunlight, this will scorch the wool.